 • Implementation of procedural changes to prevent reoccurrence, such as updated handling protocols for bulky or hazardous waste.

-Team planning improvements to flat clearance and rubbish removal proceduresIf a complaint identifies a safety risk — for example unsafe handling of hazardous materials during a flat clearance — immediate remedial steps will be prioritised and recorded.
+A close-up view of a person's hand holding a clear plastic water bottle with a ridged design, ready for recycling, with a background showing another individual in a yellow and blue shirt holding a green plastic bottle.
+They are outdoors on a paved or concrete surface near a blue recycling bin filled with various plastic bottles and containers, including green and transparent ones.
+The scene appears to be part of a rubbish collection or recycling activity associated with waste management services in Ruislip, as indicated by the context of Flat Clearance Ruislip's rubbish removal offerings.
+The lighting is natural, suggesting daytime, and the environment is clean, emphasizing the importance of responsible waste disposal and recycling actions in the local area.If a complaint identifies a safety risk — for example unsafe handling of hazardous materials during a flat clearance — immediate remedial steps will be prioritised and recorded.
 The company will take actions proportionate to the risk and may suspend a contractor or crew pending a full review.
 Outcomes related to safety are documented separately to ensure they feed into training and operational improvements.

 Escalation and Independent Review